yugabyte/yugabyte-db/docs/content/preview/contribute/core-database/coding-style.md

 ### String formatting

-Use the `Format` function to produce formatted strings, rather than the older function `Substitute`.
+Use the `Format` function to produce formatted strings, rather than the older `Substitute` function.

 While the two functions have similar syntax, with inline substitution parameters `$0`, `$1`, and so on, `Format` has several advantages: